GauravDattuPise/vaccination-app/readme.md

-Backend Developer Assignment
-Tech Stack: NodeJS, MongoDB

-Task Description:
-Develop APIs to access/manage data on MongoDB (should be deployed on Mongodb Atlas) for the given use case.

-Use case : Imagine there is an app created for vaccine registration (similar to that of Arogyasetu Cowin part).
-App has the functionality to
-(for user)
+# Vaccine Registration App

+## Overview

+The Vaccine Registration App is a Node.js application that simplifies the process of registering for COVID-19 vaccinations.
+It provides a user-friendly interface for users to register, manage their appointments, and offers admin capabilities for overseeing registrations.

+## Key Features

+### User Registration and Login

+- Users can create accounts by providing mandatory information, including Name, PhoneNumber, Age, Pincode, and Aadhar No.
+- Secure user login using PhoneNumber and a password set during registration.

+### Vaccine Slot Availability

-Register user (Mandatory fields: Name, PhoneNumber, Age, Pincode, Aadhar No) User can login through his PhoneNumber and password (set during registration) User should be able to see the available time slots on a given day for vaccine registration (first/second dose based on his vaccination status)
+- Users can view the available time slots for vaccine registration on a given day.
-Users can register a slot for the first/second dose of the vaccine (example: register for 1st dose on 1st June 11 AM).
+- The available slots are based on the user's vaccination status (first or second dose).

+### Slot Registration

+- Users can register for vaccine slots, specifying whether it's their first or second dose.
+- Each vaccine slot has a 30-minute duration, with a maximum of 10 available doses.
+- Once a slot is fully booked, it becomes unavailable for further registrations.

+### Second Dose Registration

-Users should be able to register for the second dose, only after completing their first dose of vaccine.
-Once the registered time slot is lapsed, the user should be considered as vaccinated for that registered dose (first/second).
+- Users can register for the second dose only after completing their first dose of the vaccine.

+### Slot Modification

-User can update/change his registered slot, till 24 hours prior to his registered slot time (for admin)
+- Users can update or change their registered slot, as long as it's done 24 hours prior to the registered slot time.

+### Admin Access

-Login using admin credentials (There won’t be any api for registering the admin.
-His credentials should be manually created in the database)
+- Admins can log in using credentials manually created in the database.
+- Admins have access to a dashboard with features to monitor user registrations.

+### User Filtering

-Check the total users registered and [filter them by Age/Pincode/Vaccination status (none/First dose completed/All completed)] - Optional
+- Admins can check the total number of registered users and filter them based on Age, Pincode, and Vaccination status (None, First dose completed, All completed).

-Check the registered slots for the vaccine (first dose /second dose/total) on a given day Vaccine slot details
+### Vaccine Slot Details

+- Information about the available vaccine slots, including dates, time slots, and available doses, is accessible.

+### Vaccination Drive Schedule

+- The vaccination drive is scheduled from 18 sep 2023 to 18 oct 2023
-Assume that vaccination drive is happening only from 1st June ‘21 to 30th June ‘21 Timings of the vaccine : 10 AM to 5 PM everyday
+- Vaccination timings are from 10 AM to 5 PM daily.
-Each vaccine slot will be of duration 30 minutes.
-(So slots will be like 10:00 AM to 10:30 AM, 10:30 AM to 11:00 AM etc) In each vaccine slot there will be 10 vaccine doses available (vaccine dose is same for first/second doses.
-So both users with first dose or second dose can register).
-So total available vaccine doses => 30*14*10 => 4,200
-Once 10 vaccine doses in a slot is registered, that time slot shouldn’t be available for further registrations (unless the registered user modifies his time slot to a different slot)

-Deliverables:
-Create APIs for all the use cases mentioned above (both user and admin).
-Create an atlas mongodb free tier instance and use it as the database.
-Share the APIs private repository (add pvsvamsi as the collaborator), Readme file (with apis and their functionality listed, models) and the atlas mongodb credentials at the end of the assignment deadline

-Evaluation Criteria:
-API schema and database models
-Performance optimizations of the APIs and data validations Use cases covered
-Explanation/comments for the designed schema and models
+- Slots are available at 30-minute intervals.

+## Usage

+1. Users create accounts and log in to the application.
+2. Users view available vaccine slots, select their desired slot, and register.
+3. Admins log in to the admin panel to monitor registrations and manage user data.